KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Load model parameters, I add get_parameters method in Dense and Model class.

-Setting Parameters: We also want to set parameters, fot that I will add set_parameters method in Dense and Model class:
+Setting Parameters: We also want to set parameters, fot that I will add set_parameters method in Dense and Model class -> This means instead of training we can set parameters and use them.

 ## Prediction / Inference
 **SOON 🔜  ** Guidelines for making predictions and performing inference with trained neural network models.